 The Center Stone

-If there is one main stone in your ring, this is often where most of the value is going to come from.
-So the first step is to establish what kind of stone it is.
-Is it a ruby, emerald, sapphire, diamond?
+So the first step is to establish what kind of stone it is: is it a ruby, emerald, sapphire, diamond?
 Then you will need to ascertain its exact characteristics.
 The more information you have on the main stone, the better a position you are in for selling your ring.

 If the main stone in you ring is a diamond, you will need to know the 4 C’s of your stone in order to receive an initial valuation.
 These are: